 Single-valued attributes hold only one value for each instance of an entity.

-Single-valued attributes are simple to implement and query because they do not involve collections or lists of values.
+Single-valued attributes are simple to implement and query because they do not involve data collections or lists of values.
 They are appropriate for most simple data requirements.

 Multivalued Attributes